philon123/EthMon/README.md

 #What is this?

-Ethmon is a monitoring tool for Ethminer.
-Unfortunately, Ethminer does not offer any kind of api.
+MinerMon is a monitoring tool for crypto miners.
+Unfortunately, many do not offer any kind of api.
 Also, some AMD cards will not automatically adjust fanspeeds!
-This project aims to fill these gaps and to allow you to lean back and watch the ether roll in :)
+This project aims to fill these gaps and to allow you to lean back and watch the coins roll in :)

 #Installation

-* Clone this repo into /opt/ethmon
+* Clone this repo into /opt/minermon
 * Requires adl3 in /opt/scripts/adl3.
 No need to install it, just download from github and unpack: https://github.com/mjmvisser/adl3/
-* Run with 'python /opt/ethmon/ethmon.py /opt/ethmon/ethmon.conf'
+* Run with 'python /opt/minermon/minermon.py /opt/minermon/config.json'

 #Changelog / feature list

+v0.8.0
+* Support for Optiminer for mining zCash

 v0.7.7
 * Allow setting of custom ethminer parameters in config